antoinewaugh/aunit/README.md

 Using a `*.aunit` extension file, users can add a project to the build process.

 When the `aunit build` command is run, the `$AUNIT_PROJECT_HOME` directory is scanned for any projects containing a `*.aunit` definition.
-Each user-defined project is then compiled in to a *.cdp, with a corresponding *.bnd and ant-macro.xml definition created.
+Each user-defined project's source is copied to repository directory, with a corresponding *.cdp, *.bnd and ant-macro.xml definition created.

 The resulting files are placed in the `$AUNIT_HOME/.__repository` directory.